All Episodes

 They're predictable.

-There are rare exceptions where we get surprised, like the post editorial yesterday.
+There are rare exceptions where we get surprised, like the Post editorial yesterday.

-Uh content, content, content, content is king, and these guys are losing.
+Content is king, and these guys are losing.

-Half of what he said was not even reported on.
+As the Sanchez story illustrates, half of what he said was not even reported on.

-So it's left to us in a new media to clean up this mess, this drive by mess that was left by the roadside over the weekend.
+So it's left to us in a new media to clean up this mess, this drive-by mess that was left by the roadside over the weekend.

 So who are the money bags behind this?

-I know they're Democrats, I just don't know their names.
+I just don't know their names.

 Is Ron Burkle one of them?